 - negligent hiring or retention of employees,

-- slip-and-fall accidents and
+- slip-and-fall accidents, and

 - other potential lawsuits not directly related to the activity.1

-Patrons should understand that by signing a liability waiver, they are essentially agreeing not to sue unless someone affiliated with the business injures them on purpose or as the result of gross negliglence (as opposed to ordinary negligence).2
+By signing a liability waiver, you are essentially agreeing not to sue unless someone affiliated with the business injures you

 California law defines “negligence” (ordinary negligence) as the failure to use reasonable care to prevent harm to oneself or to others.3